castocolina/clone_sonar/README.md

 - Install extra local plugins on docker build
 - Download remote not 'BuiltIn' quality profiles
 - Download remote not 'BuiltIn' quality gates
+- Upload quality profiles to local instance
-- Upload quality profile to local instance
+- Upload quality gates to local instance

 ## TODO:

 - Basic
-  - Sync remote quality profile to local instance
   - Merge multiple quality profiles to new one
   - Merge multiple quality gates to new one
   - Enable/Disable local extra rules for profiles